nvdaes/pcKbBrl/readme.md

 In some cases, using the upper row of keys with either or both hands might help, as your keyboard may allow these keys.

+## Changes for 2023.1

+* Added ability to configure keys used to type dots in one hand mode.
+* Now you can configure keys that should be ignored when typing in braille.
+* A restore to defaults button has been added to the add-on settings panel.

 ## Changes for 2022.1

 * Added ability to configure keys to send and clear dots when writing with one hand.
 Also, it's possible to set a timeout to send dots automatically, without pressing confirmation keys.

 ## Changes for 2021.1